phil-rolle/aws-eks-terraform-deployment/README.md

 ## CI/CD Pipeline

-This repository includes a GitHub Actions workflow that automatically runs code quality and security checks on Terraform code.
+This repository includes an optional GitHub Actions workflow that automatically runs code quality and security checks on Terraform code.
+This was added as a bonus feature to demonstrate CI/CD best practices and automated code quality checks.

 ### What It Does